 · 1st January for just after the December quarter day (Christmas day)

 · 1st April for just after the March quarter day

 · 1st July for just after the June quarter day

 · 1st October just after the September quarter day

-Whichever quarterly way you’re using, the actual amount each quarter is assumed the same even though the dates are slightly different each month (particularly with traditional quarter days).
+Whichever quarterly method you’re using, the actual amount within each quarter is assumed to be the same even though the dates are slightly different each month (particularly with traditional quarter days).

-So, the literal number of days between, say, the 24th June and the 28th September is more than the 25th March to the 23rd June.
+So, the literal number of days between the 24th June and the 28th September is more than the 25th March to the 23rd June.
 But the quarter chunks of money are the same each time.

 Alternative Ways Around

 Taking a step back, it’s worth seeing what other options are available from either a landlord’s or tenant’s perspective to try and make things a little easier.

 One option is to simply agree on a monthly rather than the usual quarter-day basis anyway, ideally the 1st of each month in advance.
 Okay, it may not be the norm, but something is better than nothing for a struggling tenant in, say, post-Covid-19 times.